 King received the International Badminton Federation (IBF) Distinguished Service Award in 1986 and was inducted in its Hall of Fame in 2002.
 King is also a member of the PB Djarum Hall of Fame.

 In his personal life, King met his wife Lucia Alamsah in 1976 and they had three children, Alexander, Stephanie and Michelle.
 King’s life and achievements were the inspiration for the 2009 Indonesian movie King in which he made a cameo appearance.
-That same year, Robert Adhi Kusumaputra published a biography on the Indonesia legend, who now owns and manages a hotel in South Jakarta.
+That same year, Robert Adhi Kusumaputra published a biography on the Indonesian legend, who now owns and manages a hotel in South Jakarta.

 1986 – IBF Distinguished Service Award